 It isn’t just exclusively meat.
 Your children can get healthy protein from other foods like nuts, greens, milk, eggs, and grains.

-Make sure you’re adjusting their protein powder intake according to the volume of casein protein powder they’re eating throughout the day.
+Make sure you’re adjusting their supplement intake according to the volume of casein protein powder they’re eating throughout the day.
 You do not want them to overdose on protein.

 Is Pediasure Healthy?